wallentx/termdvd/README.md

 # Compatability info
 This program requires at least Python version 3.3.
 If you attempt to run this program on Python 3.2 or lower, it will not work.
 In a future release, I may get support for older Python 3 versions working.
 However, I have no plans for getting Python 2 support.

-If you're using a Unix system (like Linux, macOS, BSD, etc.), the program should work just fine.
+If you're using a Unix system (like Linux, macOS, BSD, etc.), the program should work just fine out of the box.
+The same also applies to Windows 10 users.

-If you're using a Windows system, the program should work on Windows XP or newer, but you'll need to install the colorama python module first.
+If you're using Windows 8.1 or older, you will first need to install the colorama module for this program to work.
 This can be done using pip, with the following command:

 `pip install colorama`